g-booking/g-vault/README.md

 be leveraging within your infrastructure.
 In-addition, it seamlessly secures any sensitive data such as backups, files or documents.

-There are commercial systems that say they do this, however g-Vault will deliver you an unparalleled level of security whilst being easy to set-up, easy to slot into your existing system and is seamlessly integrated and self-contained.
-It might not be perfect but it will improve your security and it can improve it in less than 60 seconds once installed as opposed to commercial systems which might takes weeks to understand and months to implement.
+There are commercial systems that say they do this, however g-Vault will deliver you an unparalleled level of security whilst being easy to set-up, easy to slot into your existing system and is seamlessly integrated and self-contained. g-Vault is very simple and will improve your security in less than 60 seconds once installed as opposed to commercial systems which may take weeks to understand and months to implement.

 g-Vault starts from the premise that the bad actor has already: